balderdashy/sails-docs/reference/websockets/sails.io.js/socket.get.md

 ```

 ### Notes
+> + Remember that you can communicate with _any of your routes_ using socket requests.
 > + Need to customize request headers?
 Check out the slightly lower-level [`io.socket.request()`](http://sailsjs.org/documentation/reference/web-sockets/socket-client/io-socket-request) method, or to set custom headers for _all_ outgoing requests, check out [`io.sails.headers`](http://sailsjs.org/documentation/reference/web-sockets/socket-client/io-sails).

 <docmeta name="displayName" value="io.socket.get()">